Panhispanism: Present-day developments

-In the Hispanic world today, panhispanism is largely anti-American and opposes "Anglo-Saxon" influence in general in Hispanic territories, viewing it as imperialist.
+In the Hispanic world today, panhispanism remains largely anti-American and opposes "Anglo-Saxon" influence in general in Hispanic territories, viewing it as imperialist.

 Social media has also been identified as a catalyst for a resurgence in panhispanic sentiment.
-YouTubers such as "Brigada Antifraude" and Santiago Armesilla are popular proponents of panhispanism, having channels with thousands of views and subscribers, in which they defend the idea of a Hispanic union and attack the Black Legend.
+YouTubers such as "Brigada Antifraude" and the communist Santiago Armesilla are popular proponents of panhispanism, having channels with thousands of views and subscribers, in which they defend the idea of a Hispanic union and attack the Black Legend.

 In Puerto Rico, there exists a movement to reunify the island with Spain as its proposed 18th autonomous region, and in Peru, right-wing protestors have been seen carrying the old flag of the Spanish Empire.
+A growing and controversial movement in the Philippines, whose supporters are dubbed "the Hispanistas", advocates the restoration of Spanish as an official language of the country and in general a closer integration with the Hispanic world.

-In 2022 the organization Parlamento Global Hispano (English: Hispanic Global Parliament) was created as an international Hispanic provisional assembly aiming to move the Hispanic world towards economic and political integration; its first elections were held from September to October.
+In 2022, the organization Parlamento Global Hispano (English: Hispanic Global Parliament) was created as an international Hispanic provisional assembly aiming to move the Hispanic world towards economic and political integration; its first elections were held from September to October.